 How to Update Your Registration

-If you are already registered to vote, you may need to update your voter registration due to a name, address or gender change.
+If you are already registered to vote, you may need to update voter registration documents due to a name, address or gender change.
 It is important that your voter registration card reflect your most current information.
 If you do not change your voter registration, you may be unable to vote when heading to the polls.

 When changing your voting address or another piece of personal information, you must first see which methods are available in your state.
 Typically, there are four ways to update: online, in person, by phone and in person.